leehaesung/VisualBasic/02_CodeFiles/FinalTest.md

 ### 5. What do you understand by static array declaration and dynamic array declaration.
 Which command is used to resize the fixed array dimension?
 Give an example.
 ````````````````````````````````````````````````````````````
+A static(fixed) array is one that will not change it's size/allocation, while a dynamic array can be reallocated to grow or shrink.

+For example,
+As for VB, we can create a static(fixed) array like this:

+   Dim arrayname(10) As Integer    ' static array declaration

+To declare a dynamic Array,

+   Dim arrayname() As Integer      ' dynamic array declaration

 ````````````````````````````````````````````````````````````